trustyou/retwist/README.md

 Retwist allows convenient creation of RESTful JSON endpoints in Twisted.
 Features:

 * Routes: Mapping path patterns like `r"/hotels/(.*)/info"` to Twisted Resources.
-Instead of using the Twister `getChild()` lookup mechanism.
+Instead of using the Twisted `getChild()` lookup mechanism.
 * Parsing of URL parameters from requests.
 Parameters are defined in `Resource` class scope, e.g.
 `type = retwist.EnumParam(["html", "json])`.